jenciso/kvm-provision/README.md

 ### PRE-REQUISITES

-For Ubuntu host, you need to install these packages:
+In Ubuntu host you need to install these packages:

 ```
 sudo apt-get install qemu qemu-kvm libvirt-bin bridge-utils virt-manager libguestfs-tools